Read This First

 Prompt 2: Provide 3 analogies that might make this more salient.

-The added reasoning insight is that Starting with Strong Basics should train a transferable habit.
-If the reader cannot use the central distinction in a neighboring case, the answer has not yet become practical rationality.
+The real test of Starting with Strong Basics is whether it trains a transferable habit.
+If the reader cannot use the central distinction in a neighboring case, the page has not yet become practical rationality.

 Just as a house needs a solid foundation to withstand the elements and time, a proper epistemology serves as the foundational bedrock for our mental development.
 Without a strong foundation in how we acquire knowledge and discern truth from falsehood, our understanding and reasoning can become shaky, much like a house that starts to crumble because it was built on unstable ground.